When you buy something through one of the links on our site, we may earn an affiliate commission.

 If you need to be able to easily tell where the middle of the rope is, it’s worthwhile to consider investing in a bi-pattern rope.
 A bi-pattern rope is covered in one design pattern on half of its length and by a completely different design pattern on the other half.
 This makes it easy to tell where the middle of the rope is.
-However, bi-pattern ropes are usually about $30 more expensive.
+However, bi-pattern ropes are a bit more expensive.

 All the ropes on this list (except the Sterling Slim Gym) come with an optional “Dry” variant.
 This means the rope has been treated with water-resistant coatings that help the core and sheath repel water.
 A dry core and sheath, in turn, help the rope last longer.
 Dry variants come at a premium but might be worth it if your rope could get wet (such as from ice or mixed climbing) or if you’d like the added protection.

 We trust our lives to climbing ropes.
 Rope safety is therefore no small matter.